ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Thanks to Éric Vyncke for the AD review.

-Thanks to Mike Bishop and Mahesh Jethanandani for the IESG review.
+Thanks to Mike Bishop, Roman Danyliw, and Mahesh Jethanandani for the IESG review.